-What is a Starry Night file not?
-It is not a premade animation sequence.
-All a Starry Night file does is establish the initial screen conditions-from then on you have complete control over how the program will evolve.
-If you want to make replayable animation sequences, read the section on "Making Movies" on page 48.
+What is a Starry Night EDU file not?
+It is not a premade animation sequence which shows you blasting off from Earth, for example.
+All a Starry Night EDU file does is establish the initial screen conditions-from then on you have complete control over how the program will evolve.
+If you want to make replayable animation sequences, read the section on "Making Movies" on page 59.